juliaolivieri/COMP_162_2024/lecture20/classwork20.md

 dbscan.labels_
 ```

-1. **(CW) Run the following code to perform k-means clustering on each of these toy datasets, and plot the result:**
+1. **(CW) Run the following code to perform DBSCAN clustering on each of these toy datasets, and plot the result:**
    ```
    dbscan = cluster.DBSCAN(eps = 1, min_samples = 5).fit(blob[[0, 1]])
    blob["dbscan"] = dbscan.labels_